palashitb/Networking-between-2-C-programs/README.md

 Networking assignment that I have to complete in the next 3 days

 # How to run:
 - First run the server with:
 gcc server.c
 ./a.out

-- Next, run the client with
+- Next, run the client with:
 gcc client.c
 ./a.out

 ## What is the whole point?